 I was thinking about death a for while there, but didn't want to write anything about it, largely because I didn't think I had anything all that interesting to say.
 I don't want to die, the end.
 Or else, since we are all going to die anyway, what's the point of doing anything, and so why write at all?
 Not surprisingly this post has been hard to write.
 Its taken longer than most, this is my second try at it, and I'm still not sure its all that great.
 I'm going to start with my image since that I know how to write about, at least most of the time.

 And Jeanne herself seems particularly lively here, beyond the liveliness of her body's decay.
-The sculpture was probably originally placed horizontally, but in the museum it's displayed vertically, and you can see why when you see the whole - she seems to be standing with both feet placed on a little lump of earth and even walking with one foot slightly in front of the other.
+Unlike many transis, this one is intended to be vertical so that she seems to be standing, with both feet placed on a little lump of earth, and even walking with one foot slightly in front of the other.
 And look at her hand placed on top of the surrounding architectural niche, as if she is moving forwards out of it.
 And then, in my favorite part beyond the draperies, her other hand pressed up among the drapery folds as if trying to hold herself together even as her body is bursting apart.
 And finally her head turned away, as if trying to deny it all.

 My train of thought also probably had to do with the reading I was doing.
 First, thinking about death may simply be what comes from sitting in Parisian cafes on rainy afternoons reading philosophy.
 And then there is what I was reading, Jane Bennet's Vibrant Matter (see the wonderful post on it over at the Material Collective's blog).
 There are a lot of things I liked about that book.
 In particular, I was taken by her championing of anthropomorphism as a way of resisting anthrocentrism (i.e. if we attribute things other than human beings with some of the same qualities as human beings we will be less likely to subordinate them to our human needs).
 I'm hoping that can help me continue to think through my issues with sculptures, as I obviously tend to anthropomorphize them - as I just did with Jeanne above, seeing the sculpture as her rather than as it and even as her still struggling to be her after her death.
 But at the same time I found myself reacting against Bennet.
 She makes everything - human or not, organic or not, animate or not - so vibrant, so lively and I kept thinking, but I am going to die!
 Isn't that what makes me special??